 Waiting to Happen

 Episode 3.28 (114)

-Nick is surprised by Dash's unprofessional behavior at the scene of a fatal accident, only to learn that both victims were friends of hers.
+Nick is surprised by Dash's unprofessional behavior at the scene of a fatal accident, only to later learn that both victims were friends of hers.
 She insists she can cope with the trauma, but Nick feels there is more to it.
 When he does some investigating into Dash's history, he discovers a secret.
-PJ investigates Maggie's tutor Roman and discovers he's married.
+PJ investigates Maggie's tutor, Roman, and discovers he's married.
 The Heelers search for a car vandal.

 Guest Starring: Gerard Kennedy as Sal D'Angelo, Bruce Carter as Shane Conroy, Kim Fraser as Marnie, Cameron Nugent as Liam Conroy, Leigh Morgan as Mrs Dawson, Rick Fletcher as Tony Hearn, Lance Anderson as The farmer, John Raaen as Terry Flynn, Luke Anderson as Brian Dawson, Kate Bryant as Sue Dawson, Axl Taylor as Len the Barman

-Note: guest actress Leigh Morgan will return in series 6 play Tom's late wife Nell
+Note: guest actress Leigh Morgan will return in series 6 playing Tom's late wife Nell

 Episode 3.29 (115)